k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 ### Overview

 Catalog artifacts are extracts of Catalog's metadata, created upon request and uploaded to Fabric memory.
-In addition to memory, the artifacts are also generated as CSV files in the Project tree.
+Additionally, the artifacts are generated as CSV files in the Project tree.

-There are two types of artifacts: Catalog fields artifacts and relations artifacts.
+There are two types of Catalog artifacts: fields artifacts and relations artifacts.

 Artifacts are used in the masking and synthetic data generation mechanisms, as explained [here](11_catalog_masking.md).